Canvas For Teaching Assistants

 The video below takes you through navigation of the ‘Grades’ area of a Canvas course and how to use Speedgrader:

 Creating a Page

 If you are required to create learning materials on Canvas you can do this in the ‘Modules’ section by creating pages and inserting text, images, links, embedded video and much more.
 The video below outlines how to do this:

 If you have created materials already such as Powerpoint presentations, reading lists or other documents you can upload them to the ‘Files’ section of Canvas and then link to them in a page.
 The video below walks you through this process:

-If you are required to, or would like to utilise further any features within Canvas please refer to our ‘Getting Started With Canvas’ online course that is available on your dashboard or in the help menu in Canvas.
+If you are required to, or would like to utilise further any features within Canvas please refer to our ‘Get Ready for Sept 2020’ online course that is available on your dashboard or in the help menu in Canvas.
 Alternatively you can access it via the link below: